Proximity: Why It Matters

 the date, time, location and RSVP information for an event

-a photo or illustration with caption and/or credit
+a photo or illustration with a caption and/or credit

-a pull quote with author’s name, affiliation and/or credentials
+a pull quote with the author’s name, affiliation and/or credentials

 For Western readers, who read left to right, there is an even closer association perceived between objects when they are side by side than when they are above and below each other.
 So placing a news story beside a photo rather than under it goes with the (visual) flow of most readers.

-Once you have your clumps, use alignment (with margins or with other elements) to hold the groupings together in a balanced, integrated page layout.
+Once you have your clusters, use alignment (with margins, the center line, or other elements) to hold the groupings together in a balanced, integrated page layout.
 Squinting at your layout can tell you in an instant whether it’s unified or scattered, clear or confusing, focused or distracting.
 Start with a single, strong focal point whenever possible and tie the rest of your content to it for a cohesive, organized whole.